alizehkhan/alizehkhan/README.md

 I code in `html` `css` `typescript` `react`.

-I am nerdy about `design systems` `accessibility` `form ux`.
+I specialise in `design systems` `accessibility` `form ux`.

 ---

-❤️ Good interaction design is about managing attention.
+❤️ Choose the least powerful language suitable for the job.

 🧡 First intuitive, then discoverable.

-💛 Choose the least powerful language suitable for the job.
+💛 No abstraction is better than the wrong abstraction.

-💚 Design that respects convention over novelty
+💚 Use case coverage over code coverage.

-💙 No abstraction is better than the wrong abstraction.
+💙 Good interaction design is about managing attention.

-💜 Use case coverage over code coverage.
+💜 Design that respects convention over novelty.